jnesss/jnesss.github.io/docs/_posts/2025-03-23-recursive-automation.md

 I should re-address again the elephant in the room initially mentioned earlier: Is game automation cheating?

-Yes, if you gain an advantage in a multi-player game via scripting or automation, most players (myself included) would consider that cheating.
+Yes, if you gain an advantage in a multiplayer game via scripting or automation, most players (myself included) would consider that cheating.
 Lilith (ROK developer) has stated that Bluestacks to run multiple accounts is allowed.
-Bluestacks macros when used sporadically for convenience is also probably ok.
-However, anyone building full game automation that does not require human interview will probably first get a warning, then a one-day game suspension, then a permanent ban.
+Bluestacks macros, when used sporadically for convenience, are also probably ok.
+However, anyone building full game automation that does not require human intervention will probably get a warning, then a one-day game suspension, and then a permanent ban.
 This was a fun project for me to learn about Roboflow and play around with computer vision and PyTorch but this is not suitable for real-world use!

 ## Learning Computer Vision Through Gaming